rory81/the-monkees/README.md

     4. Go to the "Home" page and check if it is redirected to the Home page
     5. Use the inspect developer tool and select the mobile device (Galaxy S5) and check if a hamburger menu is shown.
 Open the hamburger and repeat the previous 4 steps.
     6. Use the inspect developer tool and select the ipad as a device and repeat the above mentioned first four steps

+##### Footer:
+    1. Go to the "Media" page and check if
+        - the Book Us Now! redirects the page to the Book Now! page
+        - all the social media icon redirect to the Monkee page of the corresponding social
+    2. Go to the "About Us" page and check if
+        - the Book Us Now! redirects the page to the Book Now! page
+        - all the social media icon redirect to the Monkee page of the corresponding social
+    3. Go to the "Book Now!" page and check if
+        - the Book Us Now! refreshes the Book Now! page
+        - all the social media icon redirect to the Monkee page of the corresponding social
+    4. Go to the "Home" page and check if
+        - the Book Us Now! redirects the page to the Book Now! page
+        - all the social media icon redirect to the Monkee page of the corresponding social

+##### Pictures, Video's and Audio fragments:
+    1. Go to the "Media" page and check if
+        - the caroussel for the video/tv fragments moves with the right as well as the left indicator
+        - the video/tv fragments can be played and paused
+        - the caroussel for the pictures moves with the right as well as the left indicator
+        - the caroussel for the audio fragments moves with the right as well as the left indicator
+        - the audio fragments can be played and paused
+        - the "Want the lyrics" link redirects to the www.azlyrics.com site and displays the lyrics of the corresponding audio fragment
+        - the picture banner is correctly displayed
+    2. Go to the "About Us" page and check if the picture banner is correctly displayed
+    3. Go to the "Home" page and check if
+        - the video fragments can be played and paused
+    4. Use the inspect developer tool and select the mobile device (Galaxy S5) and repeat the previous 3 steps.
+    5. Use the inspect developer tool and select the ipad as a device and repeat the above mentioned first three steps

 ##### Booking form:
     1. Go to the "Book Now!" page